Async Batch Processing for High-Volume Invoices

 from typing import AsyncIterator

-async def stream_pdf_pages(file_path: str) -> AsyncIterator[bytes]:
+async def stream_pdf_chunks(file_path: str, chunk_size: int = 8192) -> AsyncIterator[bytes]:

-async with aiofiles.open(file_path, mode='rb') as f:
+async with aiofiles.open(file_path, mode="rb") as f:

-while chunk := await f.read(8192):
+while chunk := await f.read(chunk_size):

 yield chunk